-Maintaining extensive records allows the human resources department to preserve a written history of events.
+Maintaining extensive records allows the HR department to preserve a written history of events.
 Documentation can guide managerial staff on employee promotions, disciplinary actions, pay raises and terminations.
 Documentation should always be factual, supporting insights without relying on the opinions of others.

 Documentation shows both employees and customers that you are committed to safeguarding critical information and are dedicated to providing stakeholders with factual information as needed.
 The practice of maintaining accurate documentation alone provides an accessible, manageable framework for addressing issues that benefits everyone.

-Documenting your processes ensures consistency, efficiency and standardization for everyone following them to perform at their best and be clear on your expectations.
+Documenting your processes ensures consistency, efficiency and standardization.
+It allows everyone following them to perform at their best and be clear about your expectations.
 Taking the time to document each of your procedures in a step-by-step format will save time and money in the long run.
-This should also include the company’s mission and vision, roles and responsibilities for every position, and any other expectations people who join your company.
+This documentation should also include the company’s mission and vision, roles and responsibilities for every position, and any other expectations of people who join your company.

 Once you outline what's important for the business and how to achieve goals, your overall group effort will be more direct and focused.
 As a result, your employees can reach goals sooner and with more ease.

-Documenting information and processes saves important and costly employee time by offering answers to questions in an accessible way.
-When businesses document procedures, they will run more efficiently.
+Documenting information and processes saves employees time by offering answers to questions in an accessible way.
+Employees can spend more time working than getting caught up in solving problems for themselves or their coworkers.
+When businesses document procedures, they can run more efficiently.

 Formal vs. informal documentation

-While certain documentation such as records of employment should be formal, it is appropriate for others to be informal.
+While records of employment should be formal, it is appropriate for other documentation to be informal.
 For example, a manager might keep a casual record of discussions she's had with employees throughout the year to address during one-on-one check-ins with them about their goals, projects or level of morale.

 Informal documentation can even consist of notes or letters saved in an employee's personnel file.
 If an employee writes down a suggestion and gives it to management, they can file it away for future reference.
 Email and online interoffice communications can also serve as informal documentation when the need arises.